-The following links are to the websites of various organizations that are related to sugar processing technology.
+The following links are to websites of various organizations related to sugar processing technology.
 You may close the page to come back to this list.

-The American Sugar Cane League is dedicated to supporting the Louisiana sugar industry through research, legislation, education and public relations.
+The AMSCL is dedicated to supporting the Louisiana sugar industry through research, legislation, education and public relations.

-To lead basic research in chemistry and physical chemistry of sugars in aqueous medium an cover such areas as structure-activity relations, solute-solvent interactions and the problems posed by crystallisation.
-To apply the informations derived from the physical and chemical studies to the understanding of practical problems such as : water activity depression and formulation of baked goods, enhancement of viscosity of technical sugar solutions.
-To develop modern analytical techniques for sugar users in function of their needs.
-To provide an up-to-date documentation and serve as a data-base on subjects like sweeteners, water activity, viscosity, sensory analysis or sugar crystallization for the professionals sponsoring the association.
-To help in finding solutions in our fields of competence for the problems posed by adherents of the association.
+To lead basic research in chemistry and physical chemistry of sugars in aqueous medium and cover such areas as structure-activity relations, solute-solvent interactions and the problems posed by crystallization.
+To apply the information derived from the physical and chemical studies to the understanding of practical problems.
+To serve as a data-base on subjects like sweeteners, water activity, viscosity, sensory analysis or sugar crystallization.

 SKIL is the world's leading independent sugar technology organization.

-This web site is filled with resources for the sugar engineer: design guides, useful data, tables, formulae, news, and links.
+This web site is filled with resources for the sugar engineer: design guides, useful data, tables, formulas, news, and links.

 The Sugar Journal, founded in 1938, is a monthly technical publication that is distributed to an international audience in the sugar industry.
 Articles cover global trends in the production, processing, and refining of cane, beet, and corn, and are authored by respected authorities.

 Please report broken links to Point of Contact.